langpp/net-insight/public/assets/iconfonts/bootstrap-icons/icons/README.md

 ## Install

 Bootstrap Icons are packaged up and published to npm.
-We only include the processed SVGs in this package—it's up to you and your team to implement.
+We only include the processed SVGs in this package—its up to you and your team to implement.
 [Read our docs](https://icons.getbootstrap.com/) for usage instructions.

 ```shell
 npm i bootstrap-icons